Seed Allergy

 Transforming food allergy care, one bite at a time

-Our offices, located in McKinney, Prosper, Southlake, and Frisco, proudly serve families from across DFW and the broader North Texas region who seek expert seed allergy care.
+Our offices, located in McKinney, Prosper, Southlake and Frisco, proudly serve families from across DFW and the broader North Texas area who seek expert seed allergy treatment.

 Assorted seeds highlighting seed allergy risks